d4niee/Nodi/README.md

 # 🤖 Nodi
 Nodi is a Telegram bot for monitoring and Logging your Bitcoin Full-Node.
 The Bot was designed to be used with the Raspi Blitz Project (see <a href="https://github.com/raspiblitz/raspiblitz"><b>here<b></a>)

+- <a href="https://github.com/d4niee/Nodi?tab=readme-ov-file#create-your-own-bot-using-the-botfather">Create a new Bot with BotFather</a>
+- <a href="https://github.com/d4niee/Nodi?tab=readme-ov-file#install-nodejs">Prepare your Pi: install NodeJS</a>
+- <a href="https://github.com/d4niee/Nodi?tab=readme-ov-file#add-your-bot-to-the-environment-file">Add your Bot Token to the environment</a>
+- <a href="https://github.com/d4niee/Nodi?tab=readme-ov-file#installation">Installation & Running Nodi on the Raspi Blitz</a>

 ## Preparation

 Before you can start using Nodi you have to create your own Telegram bot (It's free and simple! 🎉).
 Also you need to install nodejs in the System you want to run the bot (Raspi Blitz for example).